RoyBSimons/Locksmith/README.md

 The Illumina cg identifier file is a headerless file with only the Illumina cg identifier for each target per row.

+-       snp_database.tbi

+The tabix indexed file is a TAB-delimited file which shows the frequent SNPs in the chosen target regions.
+This file will be created automatically when it is not yet present in the working directory to save running time.

 ### Configuration
 The configuration file which is needed to run Locksmith includes all initial parameters needed to create probes and select a probe panel.